-But first, let’s cover one other important concept when it comes to VPS vs dedicated server hosting.
-And that is the difference between self-managed and fully-managed VPS and dedicated servers.
+But first, let’s cover one other important concept when it comes to VPS and GoDaddy dedicated server hosting.
+And that is the difference between self-managed and fully-managed GoDaddy VPS and dedicated servers.

-Self Managed vs Fully Managed VPS and dedicated servers
+Self Managed vs Fully Managed GoDaddy VPS and dedicated servers

 Whether you decide to move forward with a VPS or a dedicated server, you will need to make a decision between how you want your server to be managed.
-With both VPS and dedicated server hosting, you have the following options to choose from:
+With both GoDaddy dedicated server hosting and VPS, you have the following options to choose from:

 - Self Managed